symfony-cmf/Routing/README.md

     class names in the map and if matched that controller is returned.
     Instanceof is used instead of direct lookup to work with proxy classes.
 * Template by class: requires the route document to return an object for getRouteContent().
-This will set the 'template' value in the $defaults array for the configured generic controller.
+The content document is checked for being instanceof the class names in the map and if matched that template will be set as 'template' in the $defaults and return the configured generic controller.

 * **TODO**: redirect controller to send a redirection (i.e. short urls)
 * **TODO**: generic controller with output directed by annotations instead of explicit template?